 Here, we adopted DrugPred for druggability predictions of RNA binding sites.
-One of the original DrugPred descriptors is the hydrophobicity indices of the amino acids lining the binding site.
-As this descriptor cannot be calculated for RNA pockets, we have implemented alternative descriptors and re-trained the predictor, and thus made a prediction software which is applicable to bot,h protein and RNA binding sites.
+Two of the original DrugPred descriptors could only be calculated for amino acids (the hydrophobicity indices of amino acids and the relative occurrence of hydrophobic amino acids in the pockets).
+Therefore, we have implemented alternative descriptors and thus made a prediction software which is applicable to both, protein and RNA binding sites.
 Compared to the protein field, there is very little data about ligands binding to RNA, and even less data that can be accessed in an efficient way.
+In the Protein Data Bank (PDB), only 43 crystal structures containing only RNA as macromolecule are annotated with affinity data from PDBbind mapping to about 20 unique sequences.
 The NALDB and SMMRNA databases contain affinities of small molecules binding to RNA extracted from the literature.
 However, it is not possible to download the data for further processing.
-The R-BIND database links binding data also to RNA crystal structures, but for only five of the ligands in this database a complex structure is available in the Protein Data Bank (PDB).
-Due to the paucity of suitable data, we opted to train and validate our modified DrugPred model, which we termed DrugPred\RNA, on protein data.
+The R-BIND database links binding data to RNA crystal structures, but for only five of the ligands in this database a complex structure is available in the PDB.
+Due to the paucity of suitable RNA data, we opted to train our modified DrugPred model, which we termed DrugPred\RNA, on protein data.
 Subsequently, DrugPred\RNA was used for druggability predictions of RNA structures including the ribosome.
 In the following, we present the construction of DrugPred\RNA together with its validation on protein and RNA binding sites.